ha-warmup/warmup4IE/README.rst

 Warmup Plc was not involved in the creation of this software and has not sanctioned or endorsed it in any way.
+4IE is a registered trademark of Warmup Plc.

 License
 =======